stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ## Problems with cosine similarity as a measure of similarity

-Cosine similarity as an **objective function** is perfectly valid.
+Using cosine similarity as a **training objective** for machine learning models is perfectly valid and mathematically sound.
 As we just seen, it's a combination of two fundamental operations in deep learning: dot product and normalization.
 The trouble begins when we venture beyond its comfort zone, specifically when:

 - The cost function used in model training isn't cosine similarity (usually it is the case!).